lbriais/easy_app_helper/README.md

 # EasyAppHelper

-**This [gem] [1] aims at providing useful helpers for command line applications.**
+**This [gem][EAP] aims at providing useful helpers for command line applications.**

-This is a complete rewrite of the initial easy_app_helper gem. **It is not compatible with apps designed for easy_app_helper prior to version 1.0.0**.
+This is a complete rewrite of the initial easy_app_helper gem. **It is not compatible with apps designed for easy_app_helper prior to version 1.0.0**, although they could be very easily adapted.
+But anyway you always specify your gem dependencies using the [pessimistic version operator] (http://docs.rubygems.org/read/chapter/16#page74), don't you ?
+Older applications should do it to tell your application to use the latest version of the 0.x.x series instead.

+The new **EasyAppHelper** module prodides:

-* A fully featured Config class that:
+* A **super charged  Config class** that:
- * manages multiple sources of configuration(command line, multiple config files...).
+ * Manages **multiple sources of configuration**(command line, multiple config files...) in a **layered config**.
- * provides an easy to customize override mechanism for the different config layers
+ * Provides an **easy to customize merge mechanism** for the different **config layers** that exposes a "live view" of the merged configuration, while keeping a way to access or modify independently any of them.
- * A way to roll back modifications done to config anytime
+ * Allows **flexibility** when dealing with modification and provides a way to roll back modifications done to config anytime, fully reload it, blast it...
+Export feature could be very easily added and will probably.
-* A Logger tightly coupled with the Config class, that will behave correctly regarding options specified.
+* A **Logger tightly coupled with the Config** class, that will behave correctly regarding options specified be it from command line or from any source of the config object...
+* Embeds [Slop][slop] to handle **command line parameters** and keeps any parameter defined in a **separated layer of the global config object**.
+* A mechanism that ensures that as soon as you access any of the objects or methods exposed by EasyAppHelper, all of them are **fully configured and ready to be used**.

+If you are writing command line applications, I hope you will like because it's very easy to use, and as unobtrusive as possible (you choose when you want to include or use as a module) while providing a ready-for-prod config, logger and command line management.

-Currently the only runtime dependency is the [Slop gem] [2].
+Currently the only runtime dependency is the cool [Slop gem][slop] which is used to process the command line options.

 [Why this gem][4] ?